CitrusSolutions/gulp-workflow/README.md

 ```

 ## Usage
+Gulp workflow automatically detects Drupal site's themes and compiles them.

+On default when running `gulp` in your terminal the system will activate `gulp watch` function.
+It watches SCSS files and uses the iconfont compiler.

 Gulp workflow needs a _gulp-config.json_ file in the same directory as the _gulpfile.babel.js_.
 Best way is to link your existing config next to _gulpfile.babel.js_.

 You can use this example content in creating the config file.